- Search The Registry

-The first record of slave trading there dates back to 1536 and was conducted by Portuguese, the first Europeans to set foot on the Island in 1444.
+The first record of slave trading there dates back to 1536 and was conducted by the Portuguese, the first Europeans to set foot on the Island in 1444.
 The house of slaves was built in 1776.
-Built by the Dutch, it is the last slave house still standing in Goree and now serves as a museum.
-The island is considered as a memorial to the Black Diaspora.
+Built by the Dutch, it is the last slave house still in Goree and now serves as a museum.
+The island is considered a memorial to the Black Diaspora.

 An estimated 20 million Africans passed through the Island between the mid-1500s and the mid-1800s.
 During the African slave trade, Goree Island was a slave-holding warehouse, an absolute center for the trade of African men, women, and children.
 Millions of West Africans were taken against their will.
 These Africans were brought to Goree Island, sold into slavery, and held in the holding warehouse on the island until they were shipped across the Atlantic Ocean.
 They were sold in South America, the Caribbean, and North America to create a new world.
 The living conditions of the slaves on Goree Island were atrocious.